A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Simulation Studies

 \section{Simulation Studies}

-We conduct simulation studies to evaluate the estimators discussed, with easy to more difficult settings that are still reasonable for a typical pCRT in education.
-We identify three major factors that impact the efficiency and bias of the point estimators: (1) whether there is a pair effect on the outcomes, (2) how well the original pair matching matched cluster sizes, and with (3) whether the treatment effect is heterogeneous within clusters, namely when the treatment effect is a function of the cluster size.
+We conduct simulation studies to evaluate the reviewed estimators, designed to mimic an educational experiment.
+The general design is based on an educational trial evaluating the impact of an algebra tutoring intervention on future test performance, where random assignment is at the school-level \citep{pane_effectiveness_2014}.
+We designed the simulation studies with simple to more realistic settings for estimation that are still reasonable for a typical pCRT in education.
+We identify three major factors that impact the efficiency and bias of the point estimators: (1) how well-matched cluster sizes are \textit{within} pairs, (2) whether there are heterogeneous outcomes \textit{between} pairs, and (3) whether there are heterogeneous treatment effects \textit{within} pairs, namely when the treatment effect is a function of the cluster size.
 The treatment effect being correlated with the cluster size provides a very difficult setting for these estimators and is an issue discussed in the CRT literature \citep{bugni_inference_2023}.
-We thus designed simulation studies to compare the estimators, varying these three factors.
 In this section, we first provide details of the simulation design, followed by results.